The City of Coquitlam has several permits types:

 If you have items for drop-off you may come to City Hall.
 If you plan to drop off items after hours, you may use the City Hall drop box in the ground level parkade off of Burlington Drive.
 However, this drop box is only for small items.

-City Hall is currently open Monday to Friday from 8 am to 5 pm and closed on all Statutory Holidays.
-Please ensure the person sent for pickup has a staff name as a reference for contact, an address for the property involved and / or project number.
+City Hall is currently open Monday to Friday from 8 a.m. to 5 p.m. and closed on all Statutory Holidays.
+Please note, the city requires the property owner to authorize another individual to pick up items on their behalf.
+Please ensure the person sent for pick up brings a:

 Cheques can be mailed to City Hall or placed in the drop box in the ground-level parkade.
 Please note your application file number, address, and name of staff person.